 Update the priority of an Azure AD mapping

 - On the inSync Management Console, click Users > Deployment.

 - On the Azure AD Deployment page, click the Settings tab.

-- Edit Mapping Priority Order pop-up with the list of all the Azure AD mappings appears.
+- Edit Mapping Priority Order pop-up with the list of all the Azure AD mappings that appear.
 Select an Azure AD mapping to change its priority.

 - Click Save.